 1 tsp red wine vinegar or balsamic vinegar

 1. Put 3 eggs in a small saucepan and cover with boiling water.
 Boil for seven minutes.
 Once boiled drain and cover in cold water and put to one side.
 Cut the larger new potatoes in half but leave the small ones whole.
 Put in a large saucepan and cover with boiling water.
 Season the water with salt and bring to the boil.
 Simmer for 15 minutes.

-3. Meanwhile, make your dressing by putting 60g of pitted black olives in your pestle and mortar along with a peeled garlic clove, a tablespoon of extra virgin olive oil, a teaspoon of red wine vinegar, small handful of basil leaves, the juice of half a lemon and season with salt and pepper.
-Being careful not to splash yourself too much, bash it all together until you have a rough paste.
+2. Meanwhile, make your dressing by putting 60g of pitted black olives in a pestle and mortar along with a peeled garlic clove, a tablespoon of extra virgin olive oil, a teaspoon of red wine vinegar, small handful of basil leaves, the juice of half a lemon, salt and pepper.
+Carefully grind the ingredients together until you have a rough paste.

 3. Cut your tomatoes into eights and peel and chop your cucumber.
 Put in a large bowl along with a handful of torn basil, a handful of pitted black olives and season with salt and pepper.